Sorry, you need to enable JavaScript to visit this website.

 Main challenges to social inclusion

 On 31 August 2023, the Government issued a statement to Parliament on promoting equality, gender equality and non-discrimination in Finnish society.
 The statement contains a variety of measures aiming to promote equality and combat racism.
 Many of them are based on the Government Programme, but the statement also includes several new measures.
 For more information, see the press release (31.8.2023) and the government's constantly updated website Promoting equality.
+According to the Being Black in the EU study (2018), published by the European Union Agency for Fundamental Rights, racial harassment and discrimination are experienced more in Finland than in many other EU member state.
+In the 2023 Being Black in the EU study, Finland had the third highest level of discrimination on any ground.

-According to the Being Black in the EU study (2018), published by the European Union Agency for Fundamental Rights, racial harassment and discrimination are experienced more in Finland than many other EU member states.
 Similarly, the findings of the MoniSuomi study (2022-2023), published by the Finnish Institute for Health and Welfare, show that more than 40% of the adult population that are born abroad, have experienced discrimination in the past year.
-Among the others, both of these publications are referred to in the blog published 18.1.2024 by the Non-Discrimination Ombudsman which is entitled ‘The recent research results emphasise the need for actions related to rooting out racism and developing equality’ (available in Finnish).
+Both of these publications are referred to in the blog published on 18 January 2024 by the Non-Discrimination Ombudsman, entitled ‘The recent research results emphasise the need for actions related to rooting out racism and developing equality’ (available in Finnish).
 The blog is written by Airin Bahmani, who works as a junior specialist at the Office of the Non-Discrimination Ombudsman.

 In the same study, the amount of social inclusion was measured with the ‘Experiences of Social Inclusion Scale’ (in Finnish), which has been developed by the institute.
 The proportion of young people who experienced extremely poor social inclusion varies by gender and school level in the period 2019–2023 from about 5 to 15 %, with girls in grades 8-9 (13-15 years old) feeling the most socially excluded.
-Social inclusion indicator includes several aspects of social inclusion, such as whether the respondents feel they have the power to make an impact, whether they count their actions as being meaningful, and whether they feel a sense of belonging in communities they consider to be important.
+Social inclusion indicator includes several aspects of social inclusion, such as, whether the respondents feel they have the power to make an impact, whether they count their actions as being meaningful, and whether they feel a sense of belonging in communities they consider to be important.
 (For more information about the instrument see also Experiences of social inclusion scale (ESIS) by the European Commission’s European Social Fund Plus).

 Definitions and concepts